keyguru/public_API_guide/API_guide.md

 - The _device_ name must be unique within the customer.
 - The _drawer_ name must be unique within the _device_.

-The reservation name **does not have** to be unique (eg. "Smith").
+The reservation name **does not have** to be unique (e.g. "Smith").
 Therefore, the reservation can only be addressed by its ID.

 ### Date and time format